liminwu89ee/EE211A/README.md

-# EE211A Digital Image Processing Project (Remasted version)
+# UCLA Electrical Engineering - EE211A Digital Image Processing Project (Remasted version)
 by Limin Wu, Qi Wang

 This code is not final, we are still working on it for better performance.